svenssonjoel/lispBM/SECURITY.md

 rather than opening a public issue.

 Include a description of the vulnerability and the steps needed to reproduce it.
 We are very grateful for your contributions.

-## Scope and Limitations

-LispBM is meant to be integrated into a larger application and provide that application with a scripting layer.
-The security properties of the system as a whole is the responsibility of the integrator.
-Integrators are responsible for authentication of code and for configuration of isolation features (such as TrustZone) where relevant.

-There is a library of cryptography functions available as extensions to the core LispBM.
-We hope these help users towards the requirements of the Cyber Resilience Act or other similar regional cybersecurity standards.

 ## Conclusion